A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Types of models}

-As for the taxonomy of the proposed models, 11 out of 15 papers use a convolutional GNN architecture.
-Three papers use a pure attentional model, while another paper presents a hybrid convolutional-attentional architecture.
+As for the taxonomy of the proposed models, 18 out of 23 papers use a convolutional GNN architecture.
+Three papers use a pure attentional model, while two other papers present a hybrid convolutional-attentional architecture.
 Different approaches are used to define the graph structure.
-Some papers base their graphs on the geographical distribution of the data (as in Refs.~\cite{art_49, art_52, art_92}), and others use models that learn the graph structure directly, as in Refs.~\cite{art_48, art_50, art_415, art_416}.
+Some papers base their graphs on the geographical distribution of the data (as in Refs.~\cite{art_49, art_52, art_92, art_659, art_662}), and others use models that learn the graph structure directly, as in Refs.~\cite{art_48, art_50, art_415, art_416, art_713}.
 There is also a paper that uses a variant of the visibility algorithm \cite{art_14}.
 In half of the cases, the graph is static, while the dynamic graph approach appears more frequently in the papers from 2024.

-In terms of programming languages, the community of the ``Health" thematic group uses only Python with PyTorch.
-As for the coice of the loss functions, MSE is typically used for prediction tasks, and cross entropy is used for classification tasks.
+In terms of programming languages, the community of the \enquote{Health} thematic group uses only Python with PyTorch.
+As for the choice of the loss functions, MSE is typically used for prediction tasks, and cross entropy is used for classification tasks.
 Tab.~\ref{t:link codici health} shows the links to the related source codes.